-Nice map of the Windward Islands, from Carey & Lea's rare American Atlas.
+Detailed map of the Windward Islands, from Carey & Lea's rare American Atlas.
 Includes the region from Martinique to Trinidad & Tobago.
-A bit of discoloration at the fold, as usual.
-Normally a $350.00 map.
+A tiny bit of discoloration at the fold, as usual.
 Carey & Lea's Atlas is highly prized not only for its cartographic information but the marvelous information about each of the states and territories included.
 The atlas was issued in 6 editions in English, French & German between 1822 and 1827.

 Henry Charles Carey (1793-1879) was an American geography publisher and businessman.
 He was the son of Mathew Carey and carried on the family publishing company in partnership with his brother-in-law, Isaac Lea.
 Henry worked in his father’s business from a young age.
 At twelve, he managed a store selling his father’s publications.
 At fifteen, he was the firm’s financial manager.
 In 1817, he became a junior partner, which changed the company’s name to Carey & Son.